rotki/rotki/docs/usage_guide.rst

 The above arguments are:

 - **loglevel**: Set the loglevel for the application.
 Valid values are: ``'debug', 'info', 'warn', 'error', 'critical'``.
-- **logfromothermodules**: If this argument appears then logging will also include log entries from other dependent libraries and not only rotkehlchen.
+- **logfromothermodules**: If this argument appears then logging will also include log entries from other dependent libraries and not only rotki.
 Default is ``false``.
 - **logfile**: The name for the logfile.
 Default is: ``rotkehlchen.log``.
-- **data-dir**: The path to the directory where all rotkehlchen data will be saved.
+- **data-dir**: The path to the directory where all rotki data will be saved.
 Default is ``/home/$USER/.rotkehlchen``.
-- **sleep-secs**: This is the amount of seconds that the main loop of rotkehlchen sleeps for.
+- **sleep-secs**: This is the amount of seconds that the main loop of rotki sleeps for.
 Default is 20.